 (1) Where, under a contract of sale, the property in the goods has passed to the buyer, and the buyer wrongfully neglects or refuses to pay for the goods according to the terms of the contract, the seller may maintain an action against him for the price of the goods.

 This is how I broke down section 48(1) using pictures and different coloured pens:

 It’s very easy to get overwhelmed by hypothetical legal problems that our lecturers throw at us.
-In order to decrease my stress levels and get clear on the facts of the scenario, I would always mind map out my assignment questions.
+In order to decrease my stress levels and get clear on the facts of the scenario, I would always mind map out assignment questions.